angelaminchella125-pixel/satellite-image-classification/readme.md

-Software and Computing for Nuclear and Subnuclear Physics Satellite Image Classification Project
+Software and Computing for Nuclear and Subnuclear Physics <br>
+Satellite Image Classification Project